-This unit presents determinants of consumer behaviour, it opens your eyes and enlarge on why customers react in their own way to company's or market products; it now rest on you to explore these avenues and ensure your organization succeeds in this world of business competition.
+This unit presents determinants of consumer behaviour, it opens your eyes and enlarge on why customers react in their own way to company's or market products; it now rest on you to explore these avenues and ensure your organization succeeds in this world of business competition the impacts that these processes have on the consumer and society.

-Consumer behaviour is the study of individuals, groups, or organizations and the processes they use to select, secure, and dispose of products, services, experiences, or ideas to satisfy needs and the impacts that these processes have on the consumer and society.
 Consumers are responsible factor for the sales of any product or services.
 So, when a new product is launched in the market, understanding consumer's buying behaviour becomes very essential.
 For this unit has to lecture and enables you to understand the various factors which influences the customers thoughts while buying any product or services.
 In simple words, the various reasons which govern and finally force the customer to go for that particular product and services are well discussed in this unit